aliparra/music-podcast-app/README.md

 ## Metodologies

+- This project uses vite as build tool
 - This project is developed with typescript
 - This project use atomic design methodology, you can check more info about this [here](https://bradfrost.com/blog/post/atomic-web-design/).
 - This project use BEM CSS metodology.
 You can check more info about this [here](https://getbem.com/introduction/).